avbentem/airtime-calculator/README.md

 Next versions may include:

-- add maximum packet size as per LoRaWAN specifications
-- copy popover text, or the full results, in Markdown format
+- a way to copy popover text, or the full results, in Markdown format
 - a help page explaining the basics
 - support for MAC commands
 - support for FSK
+- an option to toggle if maximum dwell times are applicable

 ## Data rates and frequency plans